cshimvin/speedy-eats-ms4/README.md

 - As a returning visitor, I would like to be able to save my details for further orders so I don't have to complete it every time.
 - As a returning visitor, I would like a smooth ordering and checkout process.
 - As a returning visitor, I would like to receive confirmation of my order to ensure it has been processed correctly.
+- As a returning visitor, I would like to write a review on my previous experience.

 Frequent visitor goals: